941design/podsink/SPECIFICATION.md

 # Podsink — Production-Ready CLI Podcast Downloader

 ## Purpose & Scope
 **Podsink** is a production-ready command-line tool for discovering, subscribing to, and downloading podcast episodes.
-It offers a REPL-style interactive interface similar to *psql* or *inquirer.js*, with scrollable lists for search results and episodes.
+It offers a menu-driven interactive interface with keyboard navigation, featuring scrollable lists for search results and episodes.
-It supports persistence of subscriptions and episodes via SQLite, configuration in the user’s home directory, and explicit on-demand downloading to an external storage location (e.g., SD card).
+It supports persistence of subscriptions and episodes via SQLite, configuration in the user's home directory, and explicit on-demand downloading to an external storage location (e.g., SD card).

 ### Primary Users
 - Technically inclined podcast listeners preferring a terminal interface.